 John Collins Bursary: Available to PhD students in the field of Chemistry to attend academic conferences.

-The Usha S Mehta Travel Award: Available to any undergraduate student of Queens' wishing to travel abroad for academic advancement, with preference given to a student who is (1) domiciled in India, and (2) studying Archaeology and Anthropology.
+The Usha S Mehta Travel Award: Available to any undergraduate student of Queens' wishing to travel abroad for academic advancement.
 Three awards of up to £350 each are available for the 2018/19 academic year.

 The Professor Ajit Singh Travel Award: Available to current undergraduate and graduate students of Queens' wishing to travel to any country with a developing economy (as defined by the World Bank or IMF) to undertake research that will contribute to our understanding of economic and social development.
 This is broadly, but not exclusively, defined as economics, sociology, natural sciences and medicine.
 Awards are also available to support Graduate and Undergraduate students to present their research at European Conferences.
 Awards are made at the discretion of the Senior Tutor, up to a value of £700.

 Recipients of Usha S Mehta Travel Awards and Professor Ajit Singh Travel Awards are asked to provide a summary of their research project to the Senior Tutor.
 An article may also be published in the Queens' College magazine The Bridge.